 Symposium on Social Housing of Laboratory Animals, 2016

-The following are a selection of presentations from a symposium that was co-hosted by NIH, USDA, OLAW, UC Davis School of Veterinarian Medicine, and Johns Hopkins Center for Alternatives to Animal Testing (CAAT) on March 17-18, 2016 at the University of California, Davis School of Veterinarian Medicine in Davis, California.
+The following are a selection of presentations from a symposium that was co-hosted by NIH, USDA, OLAW, UC Davis School of Veterinary Medicine, and Johns Hopkins Center for Alternatives to Animal Testing (CAAT) on March 17-18, 2016 at the University of California, Davis School of Veterinary Medicine in Davis, California.

 These presentations are being hosted by Animal Welfare Information Center, a service of The National Agricultural Library.
 Staff do not edit or otherwise modify the original materials.
 The views expressed in the presentations do not necessarily reflect the policies of the National Agricultural Library or the United States Department of Agriculture.